Ergonomic Design of Computer Laboratory Furniture: Mismatch Analysis Utilizing Anthropometric Data of University Students: Materials and Methods

-Another important anthropometric criterion for evaluating UEB is SCH \citep{bendix_how_1986}.
-Numerous studies have indicated that the scapula and arm are immobile if the SCH is smaller than the UEB \citep{castellucci_mismatch_2010,garcia-acosta_definition_2007,gouvali_match_2006}.
+Another important anthropometric criterion for evaluating the upper edge of the backrest (UEB) is the sub-scapular height (SCH) \cite{bendix_how_1986}.
+Numerous studies have indicated that the scapula and arm are immobile if the SCH is smaller than the UEB \cite{castellucci_mismatch_2010,garcia-acosta_definition_2007,gouvali_match_2006}.
 Equation \ref{eq12}, therefore, depicts the link between SCH and UEB.